facebookresearch/habitat-sim/docs/noise_models.rst

     These noise models are commonly the result of contributions from various research projects.
-    If you use a noise model in your research, please cite the relevant work specified by the docummentation
+    If you use a noise model in your research, please cite the relevant work specified by the documentation

     **Depth Noise Models**